 Everything you’re trying to achieve is dependent on your talent, your people, your human capital.
-Embracing innovation and digitization in employee self-service is delivering success for retailers who are adopting what this technology has to offer.
+Embracing innovation and digitisation in employee self-service is delivering success for retailers who are adopting what this technology has to offer.

-Employee self-service is so much more than a tick box exercise for operational efficiency.
+Employee self-service is so much more than a tick-box exercise for operational efficiency.
 It’s delivering great outcomes in terms of employee engagement, empowerment and retention for retailers.
 It also delivers on improved margins which hits profitability, and that means the CEO and CFO are happy too.

 Simply put, employee self-service (ESS) empowers your staff to access the information they need, anywhere, at any time and on any device.
 It puts more control in the hands of the employee which is why its leading to greater empowerment and engagement across the business.

 Employee self-service is particularly powerful for retail businesses, whose workforce is fragmented across multiple sites.
 Often staff are hourly paid, shift workers and without company emails.
 HR self-service enables staff to conduct HR admin tasks, learn about the company, check policies and guidelines and access payslips and absence requests when they want to.